Suggestions on the Economy

 Our pricing policy could be two-fold:

-a.
-PH Market - pricing should aim for the top 5 cheapest in the world.
+- pricing should aim for the top 5 cheapest in the world.

 b.
 Foreign Markets - make as much profit as possible.